HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

 !!!tip

-    - If you want to start quickly, see [Quickstart](tutorial/quickstart.md).
+    - If you want to start quickly, go to [Quickstart](tutorial/quickstart.md).
+    - For installation information, see [Installation and configuration](tutorial/installconfig/index.md)
-    - For everything that admin needs to know, see [Admin cheat sheet](references/admincheatsheet.md)
+    - For everything that admin needs to know, use the [Admin cheat sheet](references/admincheatsheet.md).

 ---
 ## How the documentation is organized